mondu-ai/bnpl-checkout-woocommerce/readme.txt

 === 1.0.5 ===

+* Add a configuration field to disable sending line items to Mondu
 * Verify if WooCommerce is active before activate Mondu
 * Add uninstaller to remove Mondu data
 * Add activate and deactivate functions to plugin